Careers360 Logo

 IAS 2025 Result

-The Commission will release the IAS 2025 result pdf online on the official website.
+The Commission will has released the IAS 2025 result pdf for Mains on November 11, 2025 online on the official website.
 The result of UPSC CSE 2025 is a list of the names and roll numbers of candidates who have cleared that round of the IAS exam.
 Candidates will also be able to obtain a UPSC Score card from the official website shortly after the result.

 UPSC IAS Vacancies 2025